johanmarin/-default-of-credit-card-clients/README.md

 ```

 ## Analysis
 To test the code and perform the analysis, the default of credit card clients Data Set is used, stored in this [repository](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
 The analysis is carried out using the framework detailed above in the following files.

+<a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/johanmarin/default-of-credit-card-clients/blob/main/analisis.ipynb" target="_blank">Download analisis</a>

 ```bash
 .